onetimedev/cryptotech/README.md

-# cryptotech
+# CryptoTech
-android/java library which acts as a crypto system using an original algorithm - Inspired by RSA Encryption
+Android/Java library which acts as a crypto system using an original algorithm - Inspired by RSA Encryption Algorithm

 Welcome,
 Thank you for trying out the CryptoTech CryptoSystem!